How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 LinkedIn content is indexed by search engines.
 Regular updates on your company page can increase your visibility in search engine results, driving more organic traffic to your website.
 Please note that links from the LinkedIn company page to your website are usually no-follow links.
 This means they won’t directly boost your website's SEO ranking like do-follow backlinks do.
 However, they can still drive traffic to your site and increase your visibility, which is always a good thing!

-3. It helps you generate relevant leads.
+3. It helps you generate relevant leads

 LinkedIn company pages also let you run highly targeted, objective-based ads on the platform.
 If you’d like to add more leads and fill in your pipeline, you can experiment with running a couple of campaigns for Conversion Ads & Lead Gen Forms to find out which one works better for you.
-Without a company page, you can only run Thought Leader Ads, which are not very useful and relevant for lead generation.

-4. It helps you recruit the right talent.
+4. It helps you recruit the right talent

 Let us now look at the different types of company pages you can create on LinkedIn.

-3 Different Types Of LinkedIn Company Pages
+3 Different Types of LinkedIn Company Pages

 1. Company:

-A company page on LinkedIn is a typical business page for a company or organization of any size - small, medium, or large.
+A company page on LinkedIn is a typical business page for a company or organization of any size: small, medium, or large.
 It is designed to promote the company’s brand, share updates, and engage with followers, including customers, employees, and other stakeholders.

 Here’s an example of a good company page: